 If you are hiring new staff, how will you continue to pay their salaries and related expenses?
 If you are purchasing new technology or equipment, how will you pay for its ongoing operation and maintenance?
-Some foundations may ask for a business plan covering several years to demonstrate sustainability, especially if costs are high, such as hiring new staff for functions such as fund raising, accounting or volunteer management.
-Even if they don't require something that elaborate, it's a good idea to show that you've given due consideration to any attendant or future costs of the project you're proposing, and that the governing body of the organization is committed to maintaining and continuing to improve new management systems.
+Some foundations ask for a business plan covering several years to demonstrate sustainability.
+Even if they don't require something that elaborate, it's a good idea to show that you've given due consideration to any attendant or future costs of the project you're proposing.